Hurricane Ida hits Cuba, and parts of US Gulf Coast order evacuations with major Sunday landfall expected - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Judson Jones, Rebekah Riess, Madeline Holcombe and Devon Sayers contributed to this report.
+CNN’s Judson Jones, Matt Eagan, Rebekah Riess, Madeline Holcombe and Devon Sayers contributed to this report.

 Comments